Chart Color Schemes

 The educational profile of Albion exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 33.2% for residents aged 15+, surpassing the SA3 area average of 23.9%.
+The area's educational profile is notable regionally, with university qualification rates at 33.2% among residents aged 15 and above, surpassing the SA3 area average of 23.9%.
+This indicates a strong emphasis on higher education in the community.
 Bachelor degrees are most prevalent at 20.6%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.1%).
-Vocational credentials are also common, with 28.4% of residents aged 15+ holding such qualifications - advanced diplomas at 12.2% and certificates at 16.2%.

 Frequently Asked Questions - Education